What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Discussion

-\paragraph{Limitations} There are several limitations of our work.
+There are several limitations of our work.
 First, we consider only public-facing Twitter users, which presents unavoidable self-selection and platform biases in the users included in this study.
-Second, we treat all textual data, especially gender pronouns, as English, resulting in a Western-centric interpretation of our insights.
-Finally, our definition of social influence is self-selected exposure rather than the more admissible organic, involuntary exposure.
+Second, we use a COVID-19 dataset, which offers a wide variety of users who may or may not use gender pronouns but may arguably bear biases.
+We note that a similar, parallel study on a random Twitter also reached similar conclusions \cite{tucker2022pronoun}.
+Finally, our definition of social influence is self-selected exposure rather than involuntary exposure.
 Notwithstanding these limitations, we believe that our results carry actionable insights and crucial implications that could inform additional research in this area.